-If a customer informs a Collector that he or she is represented by an attorney and provides the Collector with the attorney’s name and phone number (or sufficient information for the Collector to locate the attorney), the Collector should take steps to ensure that the customer’s numbers will not be called and that all future calls and communications are made to the attorney.
-However, if the attorney is unresponsive (e.g., the attorney repeatedly fails to return the Collector’s calls) or does not in fact represent the customer, calls to the customer’s numbers may resume.
+If a customer informs a Collector that he or she is represented by an attorney and provides the Collector with the attorney’s name and phone number (or sufficient information for the Collector to locate the attorney), the Collector should take steps to ensure that the customer will no longer be contacted directly by the Collector but instead, all future communications will be sent to the customer’s attorney.
+However, if the attorney is unresponsive (e.g., the attorney repeatedly fails to return the Collector’s calls), does not in fact represent the customer, or grants permission to the Collector to contact the customer directly, calls to the customer’s numbers may resume.

-If a customer informs a Collector that he or she has filed bankruptcy and supplies an attorney’s name and phone number (or sufficient information for the Collector to locate the attorney), the Collector should confirm with the attorney that the customer has actually filed bankruptcy.
+If a customer informs a Collector that he or she has filed bankruptcy and supplies an attorney’s name and phone number (or sufficient information for the Collector to otherwise confirm the bankruptcy through reasonable efforts, such as a PACER search), the Collector should confirm with the attorney that the customer has actually filed bankruptcy.
 No further calls should be placed to the customer and no further collection activity should take place unless the bankruptcy cannot be confirmed.

 A Collector should not call a customer’s references or other third parties (e.g., a relative of the customer whose number the Collector obtains) unless the customer’s contact information is bad (e.g., the customer’s number is disconnected) or the Collector has reason to believe that the contact information is bad (because, e.g., the customer has never spoken to any Collector and has repeatedly failed to return messages).
 A third party who has been reached for updated contact information should not be called a second time except in the unusual situation where the Collector believes that the information provided by the third party was erroneous and the third party has since obtained updated information.